pustotnik/curriculum-vitae/src/alexander-magola.md

 Apr 2012 — Feb 2017
 :   **Linux Team Leader** at [Signatec](https://www.signatec.ru/) [Russia, Novosibirsk]

-    Managed a long-term Linux project of legal network surveillance with a team of 5 C/C++ developers and 1-2 QA testers.
+    Managed a long-term Linux project of parsing/analyzing/filtering of network traffic with a team of 5 C/C++ developers and 1-2 QA testers.
     This project had strong requirements for performance and stability.
     Designed many parts of the architecture.
 Developed some important/critical code.